Suzuki Vitara review - MPG, CO2 and running costs

 - 1Suzuki Vitara reviewThe Suzuki Vitara has transformed from a chunky off-roader into a softer crossover

-- 3MPG, CO2 and Running Costs - currently readingLightweight build and efficient powertrains make the Vitara an economical crossover
+- 3MPG, CO2 and Running Costs - currently readingLightweight build and efficient hybrid powertrain make the Vitara an economical crossover.

 - 4Interior, design and technologyThe sharply suited Suzuki VItara is let down by a cheap-looking interior - but it's very well equipped